Rules for carrying fruit from Thailand – what you can and can’t export

-Thailand is famous for its variety of exotic fruits, and many tourists who visit the country want to take some of these unique fruits home as souvenirs or gifts for their loved ones.
+Thailand is famous for its variety of tropical fruits, and many tourists who have visited here want to take home some of these unique fruits as edible souvenirs and gifts for their loved ones.
 We have previously written in detail about which fruits are a must-try in Thailand.
 However, it is important to remember that there are certain regulations regarding the export of fruits and other plant-based products.
 Following these rules is crucial to avoid any unpleasant situations.

 Prohibited Fruits for Export